Welcome to my Blog

 What You Will Find Here

 I have Multiple Sclerosis, and every day that I can get up and go to work is a great day.
-Having the physical and financial ability to travel in my free time is the icing on the great day.
+Having the physical and financial ability to travel in my free time makes life even better.

 History Stories: Jaunting Jen is a blog about travel with a historical twist, especially short “jaunts.”